 Our expert personal injury lawyers have successfully helped hundreds of people claim for personal injury compensation.
 Get in touch for a free, no obligation consultation to find out if we can work with you to get the money you may be entitled to.
 Or fill out our claim form and we’ll ring you back.

-- Led by Law Society Personal Injury Panel Member Jane Woodcock and Karen Smith, each has over 20 years’ experience of handling cases involving serious injuries requiring long term rehabilitation support.
+- Led by Law Society Personal Injury Panel Member Jane Woodcock, who has over 20 years’ experience of handling cases involving serious injuries requiring long term rehabilitation support.